AmirTag/AmirTag.github.io/research.md

 </p>

 The proposed research is motivated by the central role that anisotropy plays for power generation in physical and engineered processes.
 On earth, life is sustained by the anisotropy in temperature between the hot Sun and the cold starry sky that fuels an enormous cascade of processes; in hot springs and hydrothermal vents, microorganisms thrive on the temperature and chemical variations they experience; and in living cells, enzymes and molecular motors produce work by tapping onto periodic potentials in polymers, fueled by ATP (adenosine triphosphate) hydrolysis.
 While it is of great interest to know how Darwinian evolution has tuned such an array of complex processes, our proposed research focuses on functioning principles in utilizing anisotropy in engineered and naturally occurring thermal systems.

+Research supported by the National Science Foundation (NSF) award EPCN-2347358.

 #### Publications: